 - The smell of sheets and pillowcases dried in the sun and wind makes for some truly luxurious slumber.

 For more savings, find out if your region has off-peak utility rates.
 If so, run the dishwasher and do your laundry at those times.

 Switch to DIY cleaning supplies

 Die-hard frugalists make their own laundry soap.
-“3 Easy Ways to Wash Away the Cost of Laundry Soap” tells all.
+“3 Easy Ways to Get Laundry Soap for Nearly Nothing” tells all.

 Erin Huffstetler, who blogs at MyFrugalHome.com, goes one step further: She makes her own four-ingredient dishwasher detergent.
 It takes only a couple of minutes to mix together the washing soda, kosher salt, baking soda and lemon juice, and portion it into molds.
 (Ice cube trays work fine; Huffstetler uses a silicon candy mold.)

 The cost works out to 4 cents per load, compared with 30 cents per load for the commercial variety, and there’s no borax or questionable chemicals.

 Baking soda and vinegar can replace many other commercial cleaning products.
 The first is great as a nonabrasive porcelain scrub, deodorizer, tarnish remover, laundry brightener, oven cleaner, carpet freshener and grout de-grimer, among other things.
-See “77 Uses for Baking Soda — and How It Could Save Your Life.”
+See “9 Secret Ways to Use Baking Soda at Home.”

 Vinegar is magic.
-It can keep drains open, clean even the greasiest stove top, shine windows and mirrors, de-gunk shower heads and remove hard-water stains.
+It can keep drains open, clean even the greasiest stove top, shine windows and mirrors, de-gunk shower heads, and remove hard-water stains.
 For more information, see “27 Money-Saving Ways to Use Vinegar in Every Room of Your Home.”